 Beltane has long been one of my favorite times of the year.
 When I lived in New York City, I looked forward to the huge, annual Pagan celebrations in Central Park— it was always amazing!
 Since moving from New York (many long year ago, now), I've spent many a Beltane at Pagan camp-outs at local state parks and nature preserves, where we danced into the wee hours of the morning around blazing bonfires to the beat of a dozen pounding drums.

-There is an energy about this day that is palpable and powerful, which makes it a prime time for works of constructive magic (learn about constructive vs. destructive magic in this article here).
-It's a time we should stop and recognize that we're all strands on the web of life, and everything in nature - from the sprouting seed to humankind to the Gods themselves-- is connected.
+There is an energy about this day that is palpable and powerful, which makes it a prime time for works of constructive magic.
+It's a time we should stop and recognize that we're all strands on the web of life, and everything in nature—from the sprouting seed to humankind to the Gods themselves—is connected.

 Whether you’re spending it out with the Pagan community, or having a quiet, private celebration at home, I wish you a blessed Beltane!